AHDB Potatoes: British Potato Council

 In 1997, under the Potato Industry Development Council Order 1997, the name was changed to the British Potato Council.
 It levied farmers under powers originally delegated from the Industrial Organisation and Development Act 1947 but now through powers granted to its parent organisation.
 It was also funded through the Scottish Executive Environment and Rural Affairs Department (SEERAD) and the National Assembly for Wales Agriculture Department (NAWAD).

-In 2005 a report by Daniel Lewis from the Efficiency in Government Unit (jointly sponsored by the Centre for Policy Studies and the Economic Research Council), called The Essential Guide to British Quangos, looked into the role of Quangos in British politics and potential efficiency savings that could be made.
+In 2005, a report by Daniel Lewis from the Efficiency in Government Unit (jointly sponsored by the Centre for Policy Studies and the Economic Research Council), called The Essential Guide to British Quangos, looked into the role of quangos in British politics and potential efficiency savings that could have been made.
 The report named the British Potato Council as one of the nine "most useless quangos".
-In 2008, it was merged with other similar levy-funded organisations to form the Agriculture and Horticulture Development Board, where it operates as a specialist division focused on the potato industry.
+In 2008, it was merged with other similar levy-funded organisations to form the Agriculture and Horticulture Development Board (AHDB), where it operates as a specialist division focused on the potato industry.

-Even though it received its £6m funding in 2007 solely from British farmers, it was forced to drop the word "British" from its name due to EU rules.
+In 2007, the British Potato Council received £6 million in funding from British farmers.
+Despite this, the organization had to drop the word British from its name due to EU rules.
 This was to avoid the impression that it receives state subsidies.

-Description

-AHDB Potatoes works to improve the competitiveness and sustainability of potato growers, while also promoting the alleged health benefits of potatoes.
-The Council invests in teaching children about healthy eating and showing how potatoes are grown.
-Many of the industry's farmers spend time working with children in schools and on their farms, showing how they plant, grow and harvest their crops.

-Its publication is the Potato Weekly, which mainly lists current prices of potatoes per tonne.
-It visits agricultural shows and extols the virtues and health benefits of potatoes, with a resident cook on hand.